Blog

 When applying for the D7 Visa in Portugal, it's essential to be aware of the renewal process and the minimum stay requirements to maintain your residency status.
 After obtaining the initial two-year visa, you must ensure timely renewals and meet specific residency obligations.

-Extensions are available in three-year increments, and staying compliant with these rules is crucial for maintaining your residency permit and working towards permanent residency or citizenship.
+Under Article 77 of Lei 23/2007, extensions are available in three-year increments, and staying compliant with these rules is crucial for maintaining your residency permit and working towards permanent residency or citizenship.

 Below is a detailed breakdown of the visa duration, stay requirements, renewal deadlines, and associated fees.